emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

   Returns whether pseudo-synchronous functions can be used.

   :rtype: int
-  :returns: 1 if program was compiled with ASYNCIFY=1 or EMTERPRETER_ASYNC=1, 0 otherwise.
+  :returns: 1 if program was compiled with ASYNCIFY=1, 0 otherwise.

 .. c:function:: void emscripten_debugger()